 Passive Wi-Fi: The latest Way to Green Your Mobile Phone

 The future is bright when it comes to Wi-Fi.
 Connecting a device, like your smartphone, tablet or PC, to a Wi-Fi connection takes up a great deal of energy.
-But thanks to group of scholars at the University of Washington, the drain on your battery when using Wi-Fi may be finally coming to an end.
+But thanks to a group of scholars at the University of Washington, the drain on your battery when using Wi-Fi may be finally coming to an end.

-Take any typical smartphone and the energy it using when connected to a Wi-Fi becomes a huge drain on its resources.
+Take any typical smartphone and the energy it uses when connected to a Wi-Fi becomes a huge drain on its resources.
 True, no Wi-Fi means you cannot connect to the internet (unless you use GPS) but most of us usually switch on the Wi-Fi and device connection and leave it on 24/7.

-At present the issue seems to be getting worse.
+At present, the issue seems to be getting worse.
 More and more devices are flooding onto the market and we are all using a mobile phone or tablet to connect through to the internet via our Wi-Fi and the energy is being drained exponentially.

 However, a new type of hardware – known as “Passive Wi-Fi” consume barely any energy at all.
 And despite all this, it can still transfer data at speeds of up to an impressive 11 MB every second.
 This allows for super-fast browsing and downloading images or video at satisfactory speeds.
 All the while, 1000 times the energy used is saved.